-Ten years of life, work, and study in New York City is a mind opening experience.
-I was successfully on the commercial music engineer path when I discovered the discipline of interactive sound art and R. Murray Schafer’s concept of soundscape studies.
-My Maker nature flourished finally finding an outlet to explore my creative side in courses such as Physical Computing, Museums and Interactive Technologies and Constructing Musical Instruments and Interfaces.
-My projects included a Jeopardy style quiz game controller and a gestural instrument prototype designed to the specifications of a musician who had lost some mobility in his wrists.
-I also joined the New York Society of Acoustic Ecology and contributed to the NYC SoundMap project and to the first Ear to the Earth symposium.
-For my thesis, I researched the history of and current technological practices of soundscape capture based on the work of both R. Murray Schafer and Hildegard Westerkamp.
-Invigorated, I started the design work for a major project, a sound art installation of an aural treasure hunt that involved a complex sensor array installed in the room and transmitter/receiver that would be worn by the treasure hunter.
+Ten years of life, work, and study in New York City are a mind-opening experience.
+I was successfully on the commercial music engineer path when I discovered the discipline of interactive sound art and R. Murray Schafer’s concept of soundscape studies while attending NYU.
+My maker nature flourished, finally finding an outlet to explore my creative side in courses such as Physical Computing, Museums and Interactive Technologies and Constructing Musical Instruments and Interfaces.
+My projects included a Jeopardy style quiz game controller and a gestural musical instrument prototype designed to the specifications of a musician who had lost some mobility in his wrists.
+I also joined the New York Society for Acoustic Ecology where I contributed to the NYC SoundMap project and the first Ear to the Earth Symposium.
+For my thesis, I researched the history and current technological practices of soundscape capture based on the work of R. Murray Schafer and Hildegard Westerkamp.
+Invigorated, I started designing a sound art installation of an aural treasure hunt that involved a complex sensor array installed in the room and a transmitter/receiver that would be worn by the treasure hunter.

-As technology becomes more accessible, I find the topic of digital media on my mind more often and in different ways.
-Technology is ever present be it simple questions from friends who are curious about software functions or errors, a commercial GPS sending me astray in Southern Italy, or my constant companion, my iPhone, that keeps me connected to social networks and any manner of media creation tools.
+Technology is ever-present in my life, be it simple questions from friends who are curious about software functions or errors, a commercial GPS sending me astray in Southern Italy, or my constant companion, my iPhone, that keeps me connected to social networks and any manner of media creation tools.